MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/activity-reports/mailbox-usage.md

 - Can't send: The number of users whose storage used is at or above the prohibit send quota, but below the prohibit send/receive quota.
 - Can't send/receive: The number of users whose storage used is at or above the "prohibit send/receive" quota.

-### How to interpret chart data

-On the Mailbox chart, the Y axis is the number of user mailboxes.

-On the Storage chart, the Y axis is the amount of storage being used by user mailboxes in your organization.

-The X axis on the Mailbox and Storage charts is the selected date range for this specific report.

-On the Quota chart, the Y axis is the number of user mailboxes in each storage quota.
-And the X axis is the quota category.
+On the Quota chart:
+- The Y axis is the number of user mailboxes in each storage quota. - The X axis is the quota category.

 You can filter charts you see by selecting an item in the legend.